Federal Work Study

 4. The forms will be delegated electronically for processing.

-5. Once the forms are completed all parties will receive a final copy for their records (department, hiring manager, student, and FWS Coordinator)
+5. Once the forms are completed all parties will receive a final copy for their records (department, hiring manager, Supervisor, student, and FWS Coordinator)

 6. HR will contact the student for the new hire process or returning hire process (which may include TB Testing and Fingerprinting).